Lat 6° 15' 0S Long 155° 5' 60E Piva is located inland

 Japanese Counter Attack

-Starting around March 6, 1944, the Japanese began actively probing and patrol.
-On March 8, 1944 during the morning, the Japanese artillery
+Starting around March 6, 1944 the Japanese began actively probing and patroling the edge of the American perimeter.
+On March 8, 1944 during the morning, Japanese Army artillery

 emplaced near Hill

 of the American perimeter.
 This bombardment proceeded a three-pronged assault.
 Return